tsvvas/bioinfo_tips/custom_dir_layout.md

 # User Directory Layout

 Working on the HPC, many bioinformaticians face the problem of hard `$HOME` directory space limit.
-Commonly users have primary directory (something like `/hpc/home/user_name`) and an additional group-specific directory with more available space (something like `/hpc/group_name/user_name`).
+Usually users have primary directory (something like `/home/research/user_name`) and an additional group-specific directory with more available space (something like `/hpc/group_name/user_name`).

-Prgrams like RStudio and Apptainer (Singularity) quickly fill up the `$HOME` directory under the default settings with notebooks and container cache.
+Programs like RStudio and Apptainer (Singularity) quickly fill up the `$HOME` directory under the default settings with notebooks and container cache.
 Conda environments, R libraries and user-specific programs do the same.
+User-specific binaries are binaries for which you are the only user.
+They can be for example your personal installation of conda.
+Usually they are installed in `$HOME/bin` or `$HOME/.local/bin` directory.
 To overcome this issue I suggest to move all user-specific binaries, program data, configs, etc. to the secondary directory (usually user's subdirectory in their scientific group) and instruct the programs to use them.

 This is where XDG base directory specification comes to help.
-It is arecently developed standard layout used for user-specific files.
+It is a standard for directory layout used for user-specific files.
 Many programs already use XDG so that migration should not be a total headache.

 # XDG Base Directory Specification
 You can find more details on [this page](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html).
 In short: